Ethereum-ERD/dev-upgradeable/README.md

 `CollSurplusPool.sol` - holds the ETH/LSDs surplus from Troves that have been fully redeemed from as well as from Troves with an ICR > MCR that were liquidated in Recovery Mode.
 Sends the surplus back to the owning borrower, when told to do so by `BorrowerOperations.sol`.

-`GasPool.sol` - holds the total EUSD liquidation reserves.
-EUSD is moved into the `GasPool` when a Trove is opened, and moved out when a Trove is liquidated or closed.
+`GasPool.sol` - holds the total USDE liquidation reserves.
+USDE is moved into the `GasPool` when a Trove is opened, and moved out when a Trove is liquidated or closed.

 ### Contract Interfaces